OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 </mat-sidenav-container>
 ```

-We will need to import  our routes into the `app.component.ts` file as;
+We will need to import  our routes into the `app.module.ts` file as;

 ```ts
 import { AppRouters } from './app.routes';
 ```

-Afterwards, add `AppRouters` to the import property of `@NgModule`.
+Afterwards, add `AppRouters` to the imports property of `@NgModule`.

 ## Associating Data with the App -- Part 1.